-A commenter who undertakes the above analysis and presents the information to HUD may request HUD to adjust the Final Small Area FMRs using the 40th percentile rents calculated from the ZCTA-bedroom pair distributions.
-HUD will verify that the 40th percentile rent is calculated correctly and will also validate the comparison of the calculated 40th percentile rent to the Adjusted Proposed Rent.
-After confirming the validity of the calculations HUD will adjust the Proposed FMRs in the following manner:
+A commenter who undertakes the above analysis and presents the information to HUD may request HUD to reevaluate the Small Area FMRs using the 40th percentile rents calculated from the ZCTA-bedroom pair distributions.
+HUD will verify that the 40th percentile rent is calculated correctly and will also validate the comparison of the calculated 40th percentile rent to the Adjusted Rent.
+After confirming the validity of the calculations HUD will adjust the FMRs in the following manner:

-- 1. HUD will calculate an adjustment factor by taking the Calculated 40th Percentile ZCTA-Bedroom pair rent and dividing it by the Adjusted Proposed Rent - 2.
-HUD will multiply each bedroom count (0-4) Proposed Small Area FMR by the adjustment factor calculated in (1) - 3.
+- 1. HUD will calculate an adjustment factor by taking the Calculated 40th Percentile ZCTA-Bedroom pair rent and dividing it by the Adjusted Rent - 2.
+HUD will multiply each bedroom count (0-4) Small Area FMR by the adjustment factor calculated in (1) - 3.
 The result of the multiplication in step (2) will be rounded to the nearest \$10 - 4.
-HUD will evaluate the results from step 3 to ensure that the adjusted rents do not exceed the 150 percent ratio cap placed on all Small Area FMRs and will also ensure that the results from step 3 do not fall below the state non-metropolitan minimum rent floors.
-Should either of these caps or floors be exceeded, the Final Small Area FMRs will be set at the respective maximum or minimum values, otherwise the Final Small Area FMRs for the small area in question will be set at the levels calculated in step 3.
+HUD will evaluate the results from step 3 to ensure that the adjusted rents do not exceed the 150 percent ratio cap placed on all Small Area FMRs and will also ensure that the results from step 3 do not fall below the state non-metropolitan minimum rent floors or 90 percent of the prior year's Small Area FMRs.
+Should either of these caps or floors be exceeded, the reevaluated Small Area FMRs will be set at the respective maximum or minimum values, otherwise the reevaluated Small Area FMRs for the small area in question will be set at the levels calculated in step 3.